 - In a large mixing bowl, whisk together flour, sugar, baking powder, salt, and cinnamon.
 Set aside.

-- In a second, smaller mixing bowl, whisk together egg, vanilla, and melted butter.
+- In a second, smaller mixing bowl, whisk together sour cream, egg, vanilla, and melted butter.
 Slowly pour in milk while whisking.

 - Pour wet ingredients over dry ingredients and stir just until no dry spots remain.
 (Do not overmix.)